 “Ay, caramba!
 I’m in so much trouble” I replied.

 “No, Anna, don’t say that.
 If you practice with the words you write down in class it will get easier, even if you are not sure how to spell something.
-You should still look it up and that word will most likely be close to the word you are trying to find and it will be on that or the next page” he said.
+You should still look it up and that word will most likely be close to the word you are trying to find and it will be on that or the next page,” he explained.

 With a big sigh I said, “Wow, I have a lot of work to do.”

 “You should give yourself a bit more credit, Anna.
 You actually know more than you think.
-It will be a lot of work but if you take it one word and one day at a time, then before you know it you will be well on your way” he said.
+It will be a lot of work but if you take it one word and one day at a time, and before you know it you will be well on your way,” he said.

 “You really think so?”
 I asked.

 “Absolutely and when you learn how to read and figure out what you like to read I think you will love it!
 You can just pick up a book and learn about anything you want or visit a place without actually leaving home.
-I think you would benefit from it” he said.
+I think you will love it and really benefit from it.”

 “Wow, you are right.
 That sounds so amazing!
-I have so much catching up to do” I replied.
+I have so much that I want to learn about,” I replied.